Together, we can dismantle workplace, domestic, and sexual abuse

 - We (the public) refuse and fail to see workplace harassment, marginalization and abuse, domestic violence and sexual abuse as a crime.
 We often sugarcoat the infringement.
 ‘It wasn’t really so bad.”
 “Stop being such a baby.”
 “You have to toughen up.”

-You can view a talk by Leslie Morgan Steiner, titled, “Why domestic violence victims don’t leave,” here.
+Take time to view this talk by Leslie Morgan Steiner, titled, “Why domestic violence victims don’t leave.”

-You can also view a talk by Tony Parker, titled, “A call to men,” here.
+You should also view this talk by Tony Parker, titled, “A call to men.”

 We have been silent for too long.

 What can we do to end this perpetual cycle of fear, intimidation, and abuse that has become part of our lives?